Abiads/SHL-Assessment-Recommender/README.md

 ## Technology Stack
 - **Backend:** FastAPI with Uvicorn for robust API handling
 - **AI and Machine Learning:** ChromaDB for vector storage and retrieval, Sentence-Transformers for embedding generation
-- **Natural Language Processing:** Cohere API for generating concise insights
+- **Natural Language Processing:** Gemini API for generating concise insights
 - **Data Scraping:** BeautifulSoup and Requests for reliable web extraction
 - **Frontend:** Streamlit for an intuitive user interface
 - **Deployment:** Render for API hosting and Streamlit Cloud for the demo application